 Starting/Restarting a Student Organization

-The SGA Director of Student Relations will present the request for organization recognition to the SGA senate.
-The SGA approval process is done in two (2) separate meetings.
-There will be a first reading for the requesting organization to tell Senate about their organization, followed by a second reading at the next SGA meeting for any final discussion and a vote.
+Once all required materials have been submitted to the Center for Student Involvement, proposals will be reviewed by the Director of Student Development and the Student Government Association.
+SGA will have the request for the organization to become recognized, and it will be presented to the SGA Senate.
+To be approved by SGA, the process is done in two (2) separate meetings.
+There will be a first reading for the requesting organization to have their New RȘO Presentation presented to the senate to educate SGA Senate about the potential organization, followed by a second reading at the next SGA meeting for any final discussion and a vote.

 All materials will be reviewed one final time by the Student Government Association and the Director of Student Development.
 An official review will be conducted to ensure that there is not an existing organization in which there is too much overlap.
 During this time, there will also be an assessment of the risk associated with the potential organization.
 Finally, during this time, there will be an in-depth review of the constitution to confirm that it meets the standards of MWSU.
 Final Approval or Denial will be determined by the Student Government Association and Director of Student Development.